nherger/umuzi/README.md

-This repository contains solutions to the Umuzi exercises created by Oliver Angelil (oliverangelil) and Nadja Herger (nherger).
+This repository contains solutions to the Umuzi coding exercises.
+The solutions were created by Oliver Angelil (oliverangelil) and Nadja Herger (nherger).